 Halloween has crawled out of the grave for another year.

 At a local Starbucks, Freddie doesn’t have to bone up on store policy, customer relations, or how to work the register.
 He hands out coffee and keeps his mouth shut because he rattles when he talks.
-This morning his fellow employees have a close hold on their cell phones, and, right now, are as dead to their employer as he is.
+This morning his fellow employees have a close hold on him and their cell phones, and, right now, are as dead to their employer as he is.

-The boneyard, I glean from this morning’s coffee experience, is closer than I’d like to be to it
+The boneyard, I glean from this morning’s Starbuck’s experience, is closer than I’d like to be and Halloween is definitely near.